BattmannWann/The-VizDoom-Experience/plan.md

 * **Week 18: Visualization of Results**

-    * **Tasks:** Create the core figures for your dissertation: bar charts comparing performance, learning curves, and qualitative visualizations (e.g., heatmaps of agent behavior or attention maps).
+    * **Tasks:** Create the core figures for the dissertation: bar charts comparing performance, learning curves, and qualitative visualizations (e.g., heatmaps of agent behavior or attention maps).

     * **Deliverable:** A set of high-quality, report-ready plots.